 FAQ

-Chinese tomato egg stir-fry can be up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat: microwave for 2-3 minutes or reheat on the stovetop until hot throughout.
+Chinese tomato egg stir-fry can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

-Feel free to add in more protein like ground or thinly sliced beef, pork, or chicken.
+Feel free to add more protein, like ground or sliced beef, pork, or chicken.
 I recommend cooking the meat after cooking the eggs, then remove and set aside and add it in after the sauce has thickened.

 📖 Recipe